Marketing the Rainbow

 Bruce Yelk is director of public relations at the GPTMC.
 He measures the success of his city’s campaign through surveys.
 Before the marketing effort began, Philadelphia ranked in the top 25 travel destinations among LGBT leisure travelers.
 In recent years, the city has ranked in the top 10.
 Today, Philadelphia boasts being the only city that received 100 on Human Rights Campaign’s Municipal Equality Index without needing bonus points.

 Yelk said his organization spends USD 200,000 per year marketing to the LGBT community.
 He said he’d like to see marriage equality come to the state next as a way of continuing to attract gay and lesbian tourism to the city.

 In August 2013 drag legend Miss Richfield 1981 was hired to lure visitors to Philly.
 The GPTMC introduced the “Miss Richfield’s Selfie Tour” at the National Gay & Lesbian Journalist Association’s annual convention in Boston.
 The clip will air on Logo, Bravo and the Style network, as well as on LGBT-focused websites.

-Note: Jeff Guaracino, the leader of the GPTMC campaign, was invited by Elsevier to share what GPTMC had learned with a wider audience in the tourism and marketing industries in a first-of-its-kind book called, Gay and Lesbian Tourism: The Essential Guide for Marketing (Elsevier 2007).
+Note: Jeff Guaracino, the leader of the GPTMC campaign and CEO of Wawa Welcome America, was invited by Elsevier to share what GPTMC had learned with a wider audience in the tourism and marketing industries in a first-of-its-kind book called, Gay and Lesbian Tourism: The Essential Guide for Marketing (Elsevier 2007).
 The book features case studies, best practices in gay tourism marketing, and expert advice from the pioneers in gay travel.